dbt-labs/docs.getdbt.com/website/blog/2023-02-01-ingestion-time-partitioning-bigquery.md

 Also, the `SELECT` statement consumed more than 10 hours of slot time while `MERGE` statement took days of slot time.

-So picking the bq copy approach is definitely a no-brainer.
+So picking the BQ copy approach is definitely a no-brainer.
 That’s the solution we picked to improve the BQ output on incremental materialization using the `insert_overwrite` strategy.

 Though it looks like a silver bullet, there are cases where we DON’T want to use it: